The AUGI Board of Directors will announce when nominations are being accepted.

 Who can I nominate?

-Each name submitted must fulfill the following criteria:
+Each name submitted must fulfill at least one of the following criteria:

-- Show verifiable qualifications of managerial and business skills or project management skills by submitting at least 3 letters of recommendation regarding management or project experience.
-Contact information shall be provided for each recommendation; or
+External User Group Leadership: Be an AUGI member in good standing for at least one year; and be a current officer of a Local User Group or User Group Association; and show verifiable qualifications of managerial and business skills or project management skills by submitting at least three (3) letters of recommendation regarding management or project experience.
+Contact information shall be provided for each recommendation.

 All Candidates will be evaluated based on their understanding and agreement with Board policy, procedure, operational organization and philosophical outlook.